SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 dref_1_i ?= dref_3_data.

 "For upcasts, the operators can be used, too, but they are usually not necessary.
-"So, an assignment as follows is possible but not needed. dref_1_i = CAST #( dref_6_i ).
+"So, an assignment as follows is possible but not needed.
+Only using = is sufficient. dref_1_i = CAST #( dref_6_i ).
 ```